zshel/action-publishr-generic/README.md

   </a>
 </p>

-Github Action that allows you to push commits, publish artifacts, generate a changelog & create a releaseGithub Action that allows you to commit local changes & tag Go repositories
+Github Action that allows you to push commits, publish artifacts, generate a changelog & create a releaseGithub Action that allows you to commit local changes & tag generic repositories

 # Documentation
 Full documentation is available at [PackagrIO/docs](https://github.com/PackagrIO/docs)